Hatch Green Chile: History, Flavors, and Uses

 Hatch Chile Uses

-• Roasted and peeled.
+- Roasted and peeled.
 In late summer in New Mexico, the smell of roasting green chile is everywhere.
-Roasting is an incredibly common way of preparing hatch chile.
 The chiles are traditionally fire roasted to char the skin, then steamed, peeled, and deseeded.
 The end product can be used right away, or frozen for long term storage.

-• Chiles rellenos.
+- Chiles rellenos.
 Since hatch chiles are so large, they are a great candidate for stuffing.
-For chiles rellenos, you’ll start by roasting and peeling your chiles, stuffing them with a cheesy mixture, battering and deep frying, and topping with a tomato-based sauce.
+For chiles rellenos, you’ll start by roasting and peeling your chiles, stuffing them with a cheesy mixture, battering and deep frying, and serving with a tomato-based sauce.
 Yum.

 It is pretty amazing how important one crop can be to a community like Hatch, NM.
 If you want to see it for yourself, this video shows just how engrained hatch chile is with New Mexican culture!